 #include <list>

-There are many member functions for an STL list class.
+There are many member functions for the STL list class.
 Without overwhelming you with all of them, here are the most commonly used ones:

 while (list1.size() > 0)